jrnl-org/jrnl/README.md

 jrnl [![Build Status](https://travis-ci.com/jrnl-org/jrnl.svg?branch=master)](https://travis-ci.com/jrnl-org/jrnl) [![Downloads](https://pepy.tech/badge/jrnl)](https://pepy.tech/project/jrnl) [![Version](http://img.shields.io/pypi/v/jrnl.svg?style=flat)](https://pypi.python.org/pypi/jrnl/)
 ====

-_This project is currently in beta and might be unstable.
-Use at your own risk!_

 _To get help, [submit an issue](https://github.com/jrnl-org/jrnl/issues/new) on Github._

 *jrnl* is a simple journal application for your command line.
 Journals are stored as human readable plain text files - you can put them into a Dropbox folder for instant syncing and you can be assured that your journal will still be readable in 2050, when all your fancy iPad journal applications will long be forgotten.